slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Never offend people with style when you can offend them with substance."
 -- Sam Brown*

+> *"The most underrated super power in the world is simply asking for things."
+-- realestatetrent@x*

+> *"To bankrupt a fool, give him information."
+-- Nassim Taleb*

 ### On charming

 <!--
+- People only get defensive if what you're saying about them is true.
 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
 - the good reason and the real reason.
 - the best way to get someone’s attention is to stop giving them yours.
+- When someone can’t use logic to make you care about the same things they care about, they resort to name-calling: sociopath, soulless, etc. But recall: misplaced empathy is why the west is falling. -- Diane Yap
 -->

 > *"We catch more flies with honey than vinegar." (...)